Creating Custom Kubernetes Resources using Kubebuilder

 Type: string

-So far we created our resources and installed the CustomResourceDefinition in a cluster.
-If we start our controller we’ll be able to see every event we defined for our resource.
+At this point we’ve defined our resources and installed the CustomResourceDefinition into a cluster.
+The missing half is the controller, and once it’s running we’ll see every event we wired up for our resource.

 //+kubebuilder:rbac:groups=expanse.blog.webischia.com,resources=spaceships,verbs=get;list;watch;create;update;patch;delete